security-alliance/frameworks/src/community-management/google.md

-# Google Security Self-Audit
+# Google Security

-*Estimated time: 20 minutes*

----

-Google provides a comprehensive suite of services including email, file storage, search, and more.
+Google provides a wide range of services including email, file storage, search, and more.
 Protecting your Google account is one of the most crucial things to do, and Google offers multiple ways to enhance your account security.
 Here are five simple steps you can take right now to secure your Google account.

-Note that this guide doesn’t cover privacy from Google, such as opting out of location history.
+## Standard Security

-## Configure 2FA
+### Configure 2FA

 Properly configuring your two-factor authentication (2FA) settings is one of the most important steps you can take.
 Disable SMS 2FA and enable either an authenticator app or a hardware security key (preferred).